kyusu0918/ofc-indexeddb/docs/GUIDE.ReactVue.en.md

-# ⚛️ React & Vue 3 Integration Guide (ofc-indexeddb v1.0.0)
+# ⚛️ React & Vue 3 Integration Guide

 > How to integrate **ofc-indexeddb** with React and Vue 3 — fully type-safe, reactive, and minimal.